Blog – Posted on Monday, Feb 04

 27. Whispers by Dean Koontz (1980)

-Hilary Thomas is a screenwriter living in Los Angeles.
+Whispers stars Thomas, a screenwriter living in Los Angeles.
 One day, she is attacked by Bruno Frye, the proprietor of a vineyard she recently visited.
 She forces him to leave at gunpoint and immediately calls the police — who then call Bruno’s home, where he answers, not more than seconds after the attack.
 Later on, she is once again attacked by Bruno but manages to get injure him as he escapes.
 When she called the cops again, she learns that her assailant was found dead hundreds of miles away.
 But if you think that will put an end to her assaults, then you’re in for a big surprise.

 28. The Mask by Dean Koontz (1981)